Zenika/labs-tooling/ci-cd-platform-deployment/README.md

 is to expose the master version of the app on a `master` subdomain (e.g., `master.whoami.mywebsite.com`) and the changes of a `feature1` branch on the `feature1` subdomain (e.g., `feature1.whoami.mywebsite.com`).

-For this example, we will use the containous/whoami docker image as a dummy web application, which only serves some information about the server and the received request for any request on port 80.
+For this example, we will use the containous/whoami Docker image as a dummy web application, which only serves some information about the server and the received request for any request on port 80.

 ### Create a namespace for the project